kaaron22/TriathlonTracker/resources/design-document.md

 * logging completed workout events
 * retrieving workouts a customer has created
+* updating/modifying a workout record
+* deleting a workout record
 * filtering user data by date
 * filtering user data by workout type